 “Then God said, ‘Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground’” (Genesis 1:26).

-God created us in His own image, and He also has a dominion, a kingdom.
+God created human kind in His own image, and He also has a dominion, a kingdom.
 He rules, but He has delegated the authority for His earthly creation to men and women.

 “So God created man in his own image,